Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 The Stromer ST5 is in the upper echelon of luxury e-bikes and has a price tag to match.

 This post will offer some explanations for modern e-bike costs and hopefully help you better understand what you’re paying for when you do pop for a new ride.
-It’s not comprehensive by any means, but these are at least some of the reasons you might think twice before balking at the price of that new e-bike.
+It’s not comprehensive by any means, but we’ll try to take a look at this from two angels: why they are expensive in general, and why they are even more expensive lately.

 Why E-Bikes Are So Expensive: Motors and batteries (especially batteries) aren’t cheap